Sarah Choo Jing: Background and family

 Choo was born in Singapore, the older of two children.
 Her father works in the freight industry and her mother is an administrative manager.
 She has one younger brother, Mathias, who is pursuing film-making at Nanyang Technological University.

 During her second year in Nanyang Junior College, Choo was offered a full scholarship to read art at Goldsmiths, University of London.
 However, she had to turn down the offer due to her parents’ disapproval.
 Choo attended the Nanyang Technological University; School of Art, Design and Media where she graduated in 2013 with a Bachelor of Fine Arts in Photography and Digital Imaging, First Class Honours.
 Following that, she completed her master's degree in Fine Art Media at the University College London Slade School of Fine Art in 2015.

 Career

 Choo has done numerous solo and group exhibitions throughout her career.
-Choo also teaches at the Nanyang Girls’ High School Art Elective Programme.
+Choo also taught at the Nanyang Girls’ High School Art Elective Programme between 2016 and 2020 and is currently the Head of Department for Aesthetics at Raffles Institution.